spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

     ```

-    **TODO some discussion of the annotations should be made**
+In the above application, the `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
+The annotation takes one or more interfaces as a parameter, in this case the [Processor](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Processor.java) that defines and input and output channel.

+The annotation `@StreamListener` binds the application's `input` channel to the `processUsageCost` method by converting the incoming JSON into `UsageDetail` object.

+The annotation `@SendTo` sends the `processUsageCost` method's output to the application's `output` channel which is in turn sent to the a RabbitMQ message broker using a `TopicExchange`.

 #### Building

 Now let's build the Usage Cost Processor application.
 In the directory `usage-cost-processor` use the following command to build the project using maven.

 ```
 ./mvnw clean package